Promptorium/promptorium/docs/configuration.md

 ### Color Functions

-Color functions are special colors which change depending on the state of the application.
+Color functions are special colors which change depending on the context of the application.

 Here are the available color functions:
 - `exit_code_color`